Dissimilatory iron reducing bacteria: Electron transport

 Bacteria utilize a variety of methods to transfer electrons onto solid state ferric iron.
 Microorganisms typically form biofilms on the surface of iron minerals due to the role extracellular polymeric substances play in mediated electron transfer.
 The four primary methods of electron transfer include: 1) direct contact, 2) ligand mediation, 3) electron shuttling, and 4) pili (nanowires).

-Direct contact involves the physical interaction between the surface of the iron mineral and the bacterial.
+Direct contact involves the physical interaction between the surface of the iron mineral and the bacteria.
 This process is mediated in Shewanella oneidensis by the MR-1 pathway which directly transfers electrons onto the solid state iron via cytochromes.
 The MR-1 pathway involves the periplasmic transfer of electrons from the cytoplasmic quinol oxidase protein CymA to an outer membrane c-type cytochrome MtrABC complex; other proteins also play an unknown role in cell surface electron transfer.

 Ligand-mediated electron transfer involves the use of chelating agents or ligands produced by bacteria to solubilize ferric iron from minerals, increasing its bioavailability.
 These ligands, often organic acids or siderophores, bind to the iron minerals, forming soluble complexes that are reduced at the cell surface or in the extracellular environment.

 Electron shuttling involves the use of redox-active compounds that act as intermediates to transfer electrons from the bacterial cell to Fe(III).
 These shuttles, which can be endogenous or exogenous, cycle between reduced and oxidized states.
 Common examples include humic substances, flavins and quinones secreted by Shewanella species.
 After being reduced by the microbes, the shuttle diffuses to the ferric iron mineral, donates electrons, and returns to the cell in its oxidized form to repeat the cycle.
 This mechanism allows the bacteria to reduce iron at a distance.

 Pili (also known as nanowires), are electrically conductive appendages that facilitate long-range electron transfer and are produced by some iron-reducing bacteria, such as Geobacter sulfurreducens.
 These pili are protein filaments and contain aromatic amino acids and cytochromes which enable efficient electron conduction from the cell to distant iron minerals.
 Nanowires are particularly important in biofilms, where they form a network that increases electron transfer efficiency and supports microbial community interaction.